goinnn/django-multiselectfield/README.rst

 For this field to work, you need to include `jQuery <https://jquery.com/download/>`_ (already included in the Django admin) and `jQuery UI <https://jqueryui.com/download/>`_.

+You can include them by updating the ModelAdmin’s form or directly in change_form.html (less efficient but faster), as shown in the example project.

 1.5 Other recomendations
 -------------------------